GoogleCloudPlatform/cloud-ops-sandbox/terraform/README.md

 * `00_state.tf`         -- configure state storage
 * `01_provider.tf`      -- configure the terraform provider
 * `02_project.tf`       -- create a GCP project, set up billing, and enable services
-* `03_gke_cluster.tf`   -- provision a GKE cluster per to the Hipster Shop README
+* `03_gke_cluster.tf`   -- provision a GKE cluster per to the Online Boutique README
 * `04_ratingservice.tf` -- provision and populates Postgres DB over CloudSQL and deploy ranking service to AppEngine.
 Creates scheduled task to aggregate new placed ratings.
-* `05_loadgen.tf`       -- provision a loadgen cluster per to the Hipster Shop README
+* `05_loadgen.tf`       -- provision a loadgen cluster per to the Online Boutique README

 The assumption is that a system under user control would run terraform and create resources on the user's behalf.
 The user would not be aware of the underlying tool.